5 Best Practices for Cleaning High Reliability PCBs

 Dec 2, 2025

 Flux Remover for PCB CleaningAerosol cleaning introduces a continuous supply of clean, unused solvent throughout the entire bench cleaning process of printed circuit boards (PCBs).
 Aerosol cleaning prevents the introduction of new contaminants.
-While there are some obvious pros of aerosol cleaning, questions remain as to whether this method of benchtop cleaning can consistently and reliably clean a circuit board.
-This paper examines the role that different variables play in aerosol cleaning and offers guidelines to improve an aerosol cleaning process.
+This article examines the role that different variables play in aerosol cleaning and offers guidelines to improve an aerosol cleaning process.

 For a full overview of electronics cleaning chemicals and solvents at MTE Solutions, visit our Electronics Cleaning Chemicals & Solvents resource hub.